0x80/firestore-facade/README.md

 ## Disclaimer

-Currently only NodeJS is supported, and the CLI has been tested only on MacOS.
+Currently only Node.js is supported, and the CLI has been tested only on MacOS.

 ## Packages